-The first step in selecting a saddle is to determine which style of riding you prefer (see Table 1).
+The first step in selecting a saddle is to determine which style of riding is preferred.
 For many riders this may not be important.
-The decision probably was made long before and the horse was purchased specifically for that style.
+The decision probably was made long before and a horse purchased specifically for that style.
 For a beginner, however, selecting the riding style may pose more of a problem.
 Each style has its advantages and disadvantages.